davemacdo/Composition-Curriculum/README.md

 A few things about our curriculum at UCF:

 * The courses included here are private lessons for upper division undergraduates and graduate students.
-* Most students will be working with this for four semesters, after prerequisites and application/interview.
+* Most students will be working with this curriculum for six semesters: two semesters of Comp 1-2 class and four semesters of lessons.